khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

 When working on a system where the Awesomium SDK is installed, projects that use Awesomium.NET reference the Awesomium.NET assemblies and native Awesomium libraries deployed in your system's GAC by the SDK's installer.

-To distribute your application, you must make sure all the necessary references are deployed alongside your executable.
+To distribute your application, you must make sure all the necessary references are deployed with your executable to the target system.

 **For details, read the [Distributing Awesomium.NET](redist.html) article.**